Pinafore/nlp-hw/feateng/README.md

     script named ``gather_resources.sh`` that will retrieve one or both of the files above programatically from a public location (i.e a public S3 bucket).
-* The LogisticBuzzer.pkl file created by training the classifier.
+* The LogisticBuzzer.model.pkl file and LogisticBuzzer.featurizer.pkl file created by training the classifier.
 * ``analysis.pdf``: Your **PDF** file containing your feature engineering analysis.